 Give it a pass if:

-- it smells
+- the wood smells

-- is extra heavy
+- appears extra heavy in weight

 - too many twisted nails (not worth it!)

-- it looks suspect period
+- looks suspect period

 Beware of Bacteria